bcbio/bcbio-nextgen/docs/contents/configuration.rst

         memory: 2G
       gatk:
         jvm_opts: ["-Xms2g", "-Xmx4g"]
-        dir: /usr/share/java/gatk

 - ``cmd`` Location of an executable.
 By default, we assume executables are on the path.
-- ``dir`` For software not distributed as a single executable, like files of Java jars, the location of the base directory.
 - ``cores`` Cores to use for multi-proccessor enabled software.
 This is how many cores will be allocated per job.
 For example if you are running 10 samples and passed -n 40 to bcbio-nextgen and the step you are running